 Discussion

 This is the first attempt to characterize the diet of the New Zealand endemic Westland petrel using a DNA metabarcoding approach.
 Aside from the molecular non-invasive approach, the novelty of this study lies in the analysis of samples from multiple seasons and sub-colonies.
-Although metabarcoding gives us a wide range of possibilities within conservation genomicsIn our approach, although we were able to infer almost 90% of the prey species within the diet of the Westland petrel, however, the resolution of ourthe amplicon showedwas insufficient to be not enough for assigning amphipods to species level.
-This limitation may be due to the short size orof the amplicon and/or , also, due to the still incompleteness of existing genetic databases (Pompanon et al., 2012).
-AlsoIn additionthe two primer pairs approach proved unnecessary as the Chordata primer pair was did not add any valuable information to the data set obtained with the Malacostraca primer pair.
+Although metabarcoding is a valuable tool in conservation genomics, it is still not a flawless approach.
+In our approach, we were able to infer almost 90% of the prey species within the diet of the Westland petrel, however, the resolution of the amplicon was insufficient for assigning amphipods to species level.
+This limitation may be due to the short size of the amplicon and/or the incompleteness of existing genetic databases (Pompanon et al., 2012).
+In addition, the two primer pairs approach proved unnecessary as the Chordata primer pair was did not add any valuable information to the data set obtained with the Malacostraca primer pair.
 This underlines the need of further optimization of metabarcoding pipelines to minimize efforts and obtain the most realistic set of biological sequences that would represent the community or environment of interest.

 The observed seasonal and geographical variations in the diet of P. westlandica provide a broad picture of the feeding requirements and foraging ecology of this species.
 Previous works on the diet of P. westlandica were based on morphological identification of prey remains and carried out exclusively during the breeding or chick rearing season (Freeman, 1998; Imber, 1976).
 Our study shows the presence of fish, cephalopods and amphipods (crustaceans) in the diet of P. westlandica, confirming the results of previous approaches (Freeman, 1998; Imber, 1976).
-However, the relative importance of each type of prey differs considerably between these studies and the current work, where we identified a number of taxa undetected before in such high percentageproportions.
+However, the relative importance of each type of prey differs considerably between these studies and the current work, where we identified a number of taxa undetected before in such high proportions.